A Quantum Multiparty Packing Lemma and the Relay Channel: Introduction

-In this paper we use the quantum joint typicality lemma \footnote{Sen modestly calls his result a lemma, but the highly ingenious proof more than justifies calling it a theorem.} established recently by Sen~\cite{senInPrep} to prove a quantum one-shot multiparty packing lemma for $k$ senders.
-We then demonstrate the wide applicability of the lemma by using it to straightforwardly generalize classical protocols in a specific network communication setting to the quantum case.
-The lemma allows us to construct and prove the correctness of these simple generalizations and, we believe, should help to open the field of classical network information theory to direct quantum generalization.
-One feature of the lemma is that it leads naturally to demonstrations of the achievability of rate regions without having to resort to time-sharing, a desirable property known as \emph{simultaneous decoding}.
-In network settings, this is often necessary because different receivers could have different effective rate regions and therefore require incompatible time-sharing strategies.
+In this paper we use the quantum joint typicality lemma \footnote{Sen modestly calls his result a lemma, but the highly ingenious proof more than justifies calling it a theorem.} established recently by Sen~\cite{senInPrep} to prove a quantum one-shot multiparty packing lemma for $k$ classical encoding systems.
+We then demonstrate the wide applicability of the lemma by using it to generalize classical network information theory protocols to the quantum case.
+The lemma allows us to construct and prove the correctness of these simple generalizations and, we believe, should help to open the field of classical network information theory to direct quantum generalization. \footnote{Note that a simultaneous smoothing result for the max-relative entropy is still missing, which would be necessary e.g.~for a ``multiparty covering lemma.''
+To prove such a result is a major open problem in the field.} One feature of the lemma is that it leads naturally to demonstrations of the achievability of rate regions without having to resort to time-sharing, a desirable property known as \emph{simultaneous decoding}.
+Simultaneous decoding is often necessary in network information theory to obtain one-shot rates for the full achievable rate region.
+This region is often a convex closure of the union of different regions, where convex combinations of rates are usually achieved through time-sharing.
+This is not possible in a one-shot setting.
+Furthermore, different receivers could have different effective rate regions and therefore require incompatible time-sharing strategies.
 Indeed, this is a frequent source of incomplete or incorrect results even in classical information theory~\cite{DBLP:journals/corr/abs-1207-0543}.
 A general construction leading to simultaneous decoding in the quantum setting has therefore been sought for many years~\cite{DBLP:journals/corr/abs-1207-0543,fawzi2012classical,dutil2011multiparty,winter2001capacity,fawzi2011quantum,christandl2018recoupling,walter2014multipartite}.
-Sen's quantum joint typicality lemma achieves this goal, as does our packing lemma, which can be viewed as a user-friendly presentation of Sen's lemma.
+Sen's quantum joint typicality lemma achieves this goal, as does our packing lemma, which can be viewed as a user-friendly interface for Sen's lemma.